Portable AM/FM radios use hardware to tune to FM stations between 88 and 108 MHz and also to AM stations.

 It is matched to a tuner chip like the R820T2 tuner which receives radiofrequencies from 25MHz to 1700MHz.

 There are dongles than can be connected to a USB port and which are extremely cheap, at approximatively 20€ or $20.
-You can consult the store of https://www.rtl-sdr.com or do an online search for the chip.
+It is possible to consult the store of https://www.rtl-sdr.com i.e. RTL-SDR STORE or do an online search for the chip.
+It is suggested to obtain the first item in the list of the RTL-SDR STORE.

-You can use the driver that comes with the dongle or download popular software from rtlsdr.org at this link: https://www.rtl-sdr.com/big-list-rtl-sdr-supported-software/.
+The driver that comes with the dongle can be used or popular software can be donwloaded from https://www.rtl-sdr.com/big-list-rtl-sdr-supported-software/.

 The most popular piece of software for Windows is SDR# (SDRSharp).
 A setup guide can be found at this link: https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/